Code of Student Rights and Responsibilites

-The purpose of a hold is to compel a student to fulfill an obligation to the Dean of Students Office.
-A Student Life (SL) hold on records denies the student the right to register for future classes or change class registration until cleared by the conduct officer, hearing authority or dean of students.
-A hold on records will be removed by a conduct officer and/or hearing authority when the student fulfills the required conditions.
-A student receiving a hold may seek relief from the Vice President for Student Affairs.
+The purpose of a hold is to compel a student to fulfill an obligation to the dean of students office (including the office of student conduct).
+A Student Life (SL) hold on records denies the student the right to register for future classes or change class registration until cleared by the conduct officer, hearing authority, or dean of students.
+A hold on records will be removed by the office of student conduct when the student fulfills the required conditions.
+A student receiving a hold may seek relief from the vice president for student affairs.
 The student shall request relief in writing.
-Upon review, the Vice President can amend the conditions of the hold or remove the hold.
+Upon review, the vice president can amend the conditions of the hold or remove the hold.

-Individual students’ disciplinary records, including the outcome of a conduct meeting or a hearing, are educational records and are protected from release under the Federal Education Rights and Privacy Act (FERPA), except as otherwise required or permitted by law.
+Through the course of the conduct process, the university will maintain records relating to an individual’s participation in the conduct process.
+This conduct file, including the outcome of a conduct meeting or a hearing and the consequences imposed, are educational records, and are protected from release under the Federal Education Rights and Privacy Act (FERPA), except as otherwise required or permitted by law.

-The following educational consequences may be imposed upon any student found to have violated any provision of this Code (including, without limitation, a violation of section 4.19):
+In the discretion of the conduct officer or hearing authority, the following educational consequences may be imposed upon any student found to have violated any provision of this Code (including, without limitation, a violation of Section 4.20):

 - Warning – A notice in writing to the student that the student is violating or has violated institutional regulations.